dankar/dankar.github.io/_posts/2015-04-12-altair-8800-emulator.md

 ![Figure 4]({{site.url}}/assets/img/finished_pcb.jpg)

-_After a lot of soldering_

-After a night of soldering I had the result shown in the first video.
+_After a night of soldering I had the result shown in the first video_

 Components
 ----------